cedarRed123/TheCapitalWonderland/README.md

     1. Select `Ultra` preset.
 * If you have a very weak PC, you can select the `Medium` preset instead.

-  2. Set `Resolution` to your monitor's native resolution.
+  2. Set `Resolution` to your monitor's native resolution. (some high resolutions require manually setting this in the .ini files)
 * If you can't find the right resolution in the launcher's list, do the following:

     1. Close the launcher.